MedeaMelana/JsonGrammar/README.md

 data h :- t = h :- t
 ```

+The polymorphic tail says that `person` doesn't care what's on the stack below
+the two `Floats`; it will simply pass that part of the stack on to the
+right-hand side.
+And vice versa, if we're working with the isomorphism in the
+opposite direction.

 Have you thought about what the types of `male` and `female` would be in the
 non-stack versions of the isomorphisms?
 They don't have any fields; we would
 have to leave the first type parameter of `Iso` empty somehow, for example by